-Take a peek into the Scandi-craft family home of British architectural interior designers the Tollgårds.
+Take a peek into the Scandi-craft family-focused modern home (opens in new tab) of British architectural interior designers the Tollgårds.
 The property, named Whitecroft, is located just outside London in Beaconsfield.
 Set in a tree-lined street, this contemporary home has a garden that slopes down to an old wood, with a view of trees from every window.
 The designers avoid Scandi clichés, such as hygge, favouring bold colours and an industrial edge instead.
 The open-plan spaces bring together eclectic collections, natural materials, and opportunities for family life.

 “It’s a 6-bedroom, 3-story house that was built in 2014; we went for ‘new’ instead of a classic period house.
 The house is contemporary in feel, so we have tried to respect this, but bring in texture, warmth, and colour where we can,” Monique Tollgård explains.
 The interiors are Scandi-inspired, but not sparse.
 “The stereotypical Scandi look is simple with a few design classics.
 Swedish design style will always trend, but it doesn’t celebrate individuality – in London people are more creative with home design,” Monique explains of their home's funky spin on Scandinavian style.